 - Resolve to Save Lives will avoid both impropriety and the appearance of impropriety.

-- Resolve to Save Lives will set its own priorities and these will not be influenced by external support, other than guidance from its philanthropic donors (as of 2018, Bloomberg Philanthropies, Chan Zuckerberg Initiative, and the Bill and Melinda Gates Foundation).
+- Resolve to Save Lives will set its own priorities and these will not be influenced by external support, other than guidance from its philanthropic donors (as of 2020, Bloomberg Philanthropies, the Bill & Melinda Gates Foundation, and Gates Philanthropy Partners, which is funded with support from the Chan Zuckerberg Foundation).
 Philanthropic donor priorities will be considered with the scope of their donation.

 - If Resolve to Save Lives accepts any support from for-profit entities, all support, including the amount and commitments related to that support will be transparent and posted on the Resolve to Save Lives website.

-- Resolve to Save Lives will not actively seek support from for-profit entities.
+- Resolve to Save Lives will only seek support from for-profit entities if the entity aligns with the mission and values of Resolve to Save Lives.
 Resolve to Save Lives recognizes that some not-for-profit entities are funded by for-profit entities and that this may create improprieties that need to be investigated before accepting support from not-for-profit enterprises, including but not limited to those explicitly connected to for-profit entities.

 - If for-profit entities approach Resolve to Save Lives with offers of support, these will be considered on a case-by-case basis to determine whether the potential benefit of accepting support outweighs the potential risk.

 - Resolve to Save Lives will not accept support that is branded in a way that might give the supporter a market advantage for its products.

 - Resolve to Save Lives will not accept support that could influence any recommended course of action (e.g., medical regimens, blood pressure monitoring, or epidemic prevention technologies).